We make Clam Chowder all year long! A creamy and comforting chowder recipe loaded with potatoes, bacon and clams!

 - Fresh parsley for garnish

 - Cook the bacon in a large soup pot until crisp.
 Let cool, then chop the bacon and set aside.
 Drain all but 3 tablespoons of the bacon drippings, then add the onions, potatoes and garlic.
-Season with salt and pepper to taste, going light with the salt as the bacon will add a lot of salt to this chowder.
+Season with salt (going light with the salt as the bacon will add a lot of salt to this chowder) and pepper to taste, and the thyme.
 Cook for 5-7 minutes until the vegetables have softened and then sprinkle in the flour.
 Stir the flour into the potatoes and onions and cook for 1 minute.

 - Pour the chicken broth and clam juice into the pot, scraping up the bottom of the pot as you stir.
 Bring to a simmer for 5 minutes to let the soup thicken.
 Stir in the milk, cream and clams with the juice from the cans.